ying4uang/CarND-AdvancedLane/ReadMe.md

 I spent quite some time on identifying the source and destination points for the trapezoid area.
 I followed the Q&A session and obtained the points through certain percent of the height and width.
 However, this is still hardcoding since  we know farely well where the sky/ car hood is.
 To improve this process we can try to automatically identify the trapezoid area.

+Weather or light conditions as well as road conditions could vary, which could cause the lines to be not identifiable or be filled with noises.
+So next steps could be to improve the pipeline to take into consideration on those challenging conditions.